Thursday, 30 August 2018

 Some of the important details are…

-Sri Nageswara Swamy Temple ..This is the main temple in the temple complex.
+Sri Nageswara Swamy Temple...
+This is the main temple in the temple complex.
 In the sanctum Shiva Linga.
-Moorthys of Ganesha, Bairava, Vishnu, Suryan, Chandran, Saptamatrikas, Kasi Viswanathar, Subramaniyar, Samundeeswari are in the mandapam.
-The mandapa ceilings has the bas-reliefs of Uma Maheswari and Ashtathik Balakas.
+Moorthys of Ganesha, Bairava, Vishnu, Suryan, Chandran, Saptamatrikas, Kasi Viswanathar, Subramaniyar, and Samundeeswari are in the mandapam.
+The mandapa ceilings have the bas-reliefs of Uma Maheswari and Ashtathik Balakas.
 Urchava murtis are kept in the ardha mandapa.
-Sri Parvati is in a separate sannadhi and Navagraha are near to it.
+Sri Parvati is in a separate sannadhi and Navagraha is near to it.
 At the entrance of the sanctum a Ganesha with 2 hands believed to be the oldest Ganesha found in South India.
-This temple was constructed by Western Ganga King Nitimarga-I and Erayappa Nittimarga –II, in 8th Century AD.
+This temple was constructed by Western Ganga King Nitimarga-I and Erayappa Nittimarga –II, in the 8th Century AD.
 The sanctum Vimana was built with stone.

 Sri Nagareshwara Swamy Temple…built like a separate temple.
 The moolavar and Rishabam are big.
 Rishabam is in the Mukha mandapa.
 A Suryan sannadhi is in front of the temple.
 In the Ardha mandapa sannidhis for Ramalinga, Chamundeeswari, Bairava and Vinayagar.
-This temple was constructed by Western Ganga King Nitimarga-I and Erayappa Nittimarga –II, in 8th Century AD.
+This temple was constructed by Western Ganga King Nitimarga-I and Erayappa Nittimarga –II, in the 8th Century AD.
 The sanctum Vimana was built with stone.

 Sri Kali Kamteeshvara Swamy Temple…Goddess Kali is in a separate sannadhi and a Shiva Linga with Shiva’s face.
-Rishabam is facing goddess.
+Rishabam is facing the goddess.
 A stone sthamba is in front of the temple.
-This temple was built by the Gangas and latter renovated by the Vijayanagara Kings.
+This temple was built by the Gangas and later renovated by the Vijayanagara Kings.
 The sanctum Vimanam was built with stone.

-Sri Karaneeshwara Temple… This is a small temple with out any Vimana.
+Sri Karaneeshwara Temple… This is a small temple without any Vimana.
 The Moolavar Shiva Linga is small.
 A Rishabam is in front.
 The sanctum Vimana was built with stone.

 Sri Chozheeshwara Temple…This temple is also facing east with a Rishabam.
 There are no other idols other than Shiva Linga.
-The temple was believed to be constructed by Chozhas, hence the moolavar bears the name as Chozheshwara.
+The temple was believed to be constructed by Chozhas, hence the moolavar bears the name Chozheshwara.

 Sri Chozheshwara Temple with Nagara Vimanam